-Easy ideas to add character and charm into your home whether it’s builders grade or dated.
-Take it from blah to beautiful with these tips!
+Get easy ideas to add character and charm into your home.
+Whether it’s a builder grade new home or tired and dated from any era, learn how to take it from blah to beautiful with these tips!

 Want to save this?